Cristall/SC2-SwarmSpecialForces/README.md

 # Swarm Special Forces

+A Starcraft 2 arcade map.

 SwarmSpecialForces.SC2Map contains all scripts and data.
-Assets like custom models and incons are located in SwarmSpecialForcesAssets.SC2Mod.
+Assets like custom models and icons are located in SwarmSpecialForcesAssets.SC2Mod.

 ### Simple install:
 - Download the repository as a ZIP file.